harrylaou/advanced-react-redux-exercise/README.md

 3. Refactor the middleware so it implements a middleware chain

-4. Refactor the middleware you've created to use the logger-middleware and promise-middleware from npm
+4. Refactor the middleware you've created to use the https://github.com/evgenyrodionov/redux-logger and https://github.com/acdlite/redux-promise from npm

 5. Using thunks, add loading indicators to the fetchUser action creator in /actions/users.js.